Suzanne now lives in the Puglia region of Italy. A former Beauty Therapist and Make-Up Artist who is passionate about

 My mum was a highly creative person who loved making things.
 Be it baking, knitting garments, making curtains, painting and selling art, upholstering furniture, or landscaping our garden, she had a wealth of passion that oozed creativity.
 Her ability to think outside the box was something I so admired and loved.

 I have had the same passion for crafts and making things and I have my mum to thank for showing me the realms of possibility and opportunities in being creative.

-She never got to use the great tool we all have at our disposal, that of the internet, which has a wealth of help out there for all budding creative fingertips and for those looking for new challenges in gift making.
+She never got to use the great tool we all have at our disposal—the internet—which has a wealth of help out there for all budding creative fingertips and for those looking for new challenges in gift making.
 Information is now just a click away, so no excuses!

 The Giving of a Gift